Skip to main content

 Sometimes, your air conditioner can get so cold that the coils freeze over.
 This may sound like a good thing, but any coil obstruction causes the coils to become ineffective.
 If you have an AC running but not cooling your home, it may be an issue involving blocked coils that only a technician can resolve.

-Work With HomeX Plumbing & Rooter To Restore Your Home’s Cool Air
+Work With Kahuna Comfort To Restore Your Home’s Cool Air

 If you have an AC running but not cooling properly, the unit isn’t very helpful.
 We can resolve almost any air conditioner problem you have in just a few hours with our expert tools and experienced HVAC technicians.

-If you’re ready to resolve your HVAC problems and restore your home’s cool air, call HomeX Plumbing & Rooter at 714-426-9207.
+If you’re ready to resolve your HVAC problems and restore your home’s cool air, call Kahuna Comfort Plumbing, Heating & Air at 714-426-9207.

 Basement Sump Pump Functions & Benefits